Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Ghoul.md

 - monster/environment/urban
 - monster/size/medium
 - monster/type/undead
-statblock: inline
+aliases: ["Ghoul"]
 ---
 # Ghoul
 *Source: Monster Manual p.
-148, Curse of Strahd, Lost Mine of Phandelver, Princes of the Apocalypse, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Divine Contention, Storm Lord's Wrath, Sleeping Dragon's Wake, Baldur's Gate: Descent Into Avernus, The Lost Dungeon of Rickedness: Big Rick Energy, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything, Candlekeep Mysteries, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Dragons of Stormwreck Isle, Keys from the Golden Vault*
+148, Curse of Strahd.
+Available in the SRD and the Basic Rules.*

 Ghouls roam the night in packs, driven by an insatiable hunger for humanoid flesh.